drj11/cv/README.md

 programming environments.

-Some knowledge of assembler and machine code for the microcontrollers mentioned above, and also Motoral 68K, Zilog Z80, SPARC, MIPS, Alpha, PowerPC.
+Some knowledge of assembler and machine code for the microcontrollers mentioned above, and also Motorola 68K, Zilog Z80, SPARC, MIPS, Alpha, PowerPC.

 ## Hobbies and Other Interests ##